-Leading finance journalist and author Tim Adler, in partnership with Advanced, has written a whitepaper discussing the wide impact Covid-19 is having on the role of finance leaders.
+Leading finance journalist and author Tim Adler, in partnership with Advanced, has written a whitepaper discussing the impact of the pandemic on Finance Directors.

 Many of the barriers and much of the resistance to digital transformation have been swept away in the last year.
 In our latest Trends Survey Report, more than three quarters of business leaders said one of the legacies of Covid-19 will be to shift their organisation to a digital-first mindset.